5 Easy Ways to Track Form Submissions (And Link Them to Revenue)

 If you’ve connected your site to your CRM, when a new lead comes through a form, your CRM will likely automatically pull it into its database.

-Or perhaps you’ve set up a goal to track your count of form fills in Google Analytics.
+Or perhaps you’ve set up an event to track your count of form fills in Google Analytics.

 What’s difficult is connecting your new lead to their previous marketing touchpoints.